openwebnet/openwebnet-android/store-listing/st_en.md

 OpenWebNet Android client for My Home BTicino and Legrand home automation system

 ### Full description
-MyHome is the BTicino and Legrand home domotic system that let you manage your house from smartphones through OpenWebNet protocol.
+My Home is the BTicino and Legrand home domotic system that let you manage your house from smartphones through OpenWebNet protocol.

-This Android application is an unofficial free client under Creative Commons license.

 Manages:
 - Lighting